 Committee Key functions Meetings in 2014 The Audit and Control Committee Supervise the calculation of commissions received by the entity which manages the Company's investments.
-Oversee the efficiency of internal control systems and risk management policies, as well as the steps for preparing and presenting financial information.
-Propose to the Board regarding the appointment, reelection, and spales appointment of Auditors 5 and replacement of Auditors.
+5 Oversee the efficiency of internal control systems and risk management policies, as well as the steps for preparing and presenting financial information.
+Propose to the Board regarding the appointment, reelection and replacement of Auditors.
 Nomination and Remuneration Committee Devise and review the criteria to be used to design the composition of the Board and for selecting candidates for directorships.
-5 Inform the Board regarding the appointment and removal of senior officers, and their termination benefit clauses should they be replaced.
+5 Committee Inform the Board regarding the appointment and removal of senior officers and their termination benefit clauses should they be replaced.
 Report to the Board on gender diversity issues as well as the board member qualifications.